Message from the President

 Journalist Roger Buckwalter spent 28 years at The Jupiter Courier, where he was editorial page editor, before retiring in 2001.
 He has served on numerous local boards, including as past president of the American Cancer Society and past chairman of the Loxahatchee River Historical Society.
 Currently he is chairman of the Northern Palm Beaches Cultural alliance and chairs the community relations committee of the Advisory Board of Florida Atlantic University’s Harriet L. Wilkes Honors College.
 Roger grew up in Juno Beach and received his bachelor’s and master’s degrees from the University of Florida.
 He is a Vietnam War veteran.

 Born in the United States and raised in Guatemala, Suzanne Cordero has a degree in clinical psychology from the Universidad Francisco Marroquin in Guatemala City.
-She has been in Florida for the past 20 years, spending a short time working with the Palm Beach County School Board Early Identification Program, and now is office manager for her husband’s dental practice.
-Suzanne is on the board of directors of the Saint Vincent de Paul Society of St. Peter’s Catholic Church, was on the PTO board at limestone Creek school, and has volunteered extensively at her children’s school.
+She has been in Florida for the past 20 years, spending a short time working with the Palm Beach County School Board Early Identification Program and then as office manager for her husband’s dental practice.
+She is currently Executive Director of The Guatemalan Tomorrow Fund.
+Suzanne serves on the Board of Directors for MyClinic and has volunteered extensively with St. Vincent de Paul of St. Peter’s Catholic Church and at her children’s schools.

 Jill Hanson is a 20+ year resident of Jupiter and a labor attorney.
 She was a member and past chair of the Palm Beach County Citizens Advisory Committee on Health and Human Services and pro bono legal advisor to the Martin Luther King Coordinating Committee and the Florida Labor Management Conference.
 A graduate of Manhattanville College and Rutgers Law School, Jill is a member of the AFL-CIO Lawyers Coordinating Committee, the Florida Immigrant Coalition, and the Palm Beach County Coalition for Immigrant Rights.
 She received the Women in Leadership Award as Volunteer of the Year in 2008 from the Executive Women of the Palm Beaches.